apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mongodb/cluster-management/scale-for-mongodb.md

 # Scale for a MongoDB cluster

-For MongoDB, vertical scaling is supported.
+You can scale a MongoDB cluster in two ways, vertical scaling and horizontal scaling.

 ## Vertical scaling